worldbank/GEEST/README.md

 1. Load the raster outputs generated in each of the previous factor tabs for the Individual Dimension.

-_If a factor was executed in the same work session, it's file path will automatically be populated after execution._
+_If a factor was executed in the same work session, its file path will automatically be populated after execution._

-2. If factors are missing adjust weighting percentage accordingly and ensure it totals to 100%.
+2. If factors are missing adjust the weighting percentage accordingly and ensure it totals to 100%.

 _If a factor is missing it needs to be given a weighting of 0%.
 All factors should have equal weighting within a dimension._

 3. Enter an alternate aggregated raster output file name if desired.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-6. The aggregated layer will be loaded to the QGIS and appear in the table of content.
+6. The aggregated layer will be loaded to the QGIS and appear in the table of contents.

-7. The aggregated output raster file will be store in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/AGG_Raster_output.tif*)
+7. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Individual" folder. (*Project_Folder/Individual/AGG_Raster_output.tif*)

 ### <a name="contextual-tab"></a>4.3 CONTEXTUAL TAB